-I find that the 4-ounce size is perfect to last a while before being used up, while also being small enough that I can have multiple bottles of different blends around the house.
-If you go through your air freshener faster than I do or just want a bigger batch, feel free to multiply this recipe as needed.
+I’ve found that the 4-ounce size is perfect to last a while before being used up, while also being small enough that I can have multiple bottles of different blends around the house.
+If you go through your room spray faster than I do or you just want a bigger batch, feel free to multiply the recipe as needed.

 Essential Oil Blends & Concentration

 Below are my favorite blends that I use in my home.
 30 drops of essential oil per 4-ounce bottle is the concentration I have found that I like the best.
 That being said, if you find that concentration to be too weak or too strong, feel free to adjust accordingly.

 In the basic recipe (at the bottom of this post), just use any of these specific oil combinations when it calls for the 30 drops of essential oils.
 Try out my blends, or create your own from the essential oils that you have.
 (The printable version of the blends below is available at the end of this post.)